harshitgarg595/HomeLoan/README.md

 8. Now Backend is complete just check the application.properties and give your id and password of database
 9. Now open the LtiHomeLoanApplication.java from com.lti and right click then run as application

-                backendend finally completed and SPRING will start
+                Backend finally completed and SPRING will start

 * Frontend